Dalvin Cook Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Against the Bears, Cook's 57.6 rushing yards per game over his seven career matchups are 32.9 fewer than his over/under in Sunday's game.
+- Cook has averaged 57.6 rushing yards per game in his seven career matchups against the Bears, 31.9 fewer yards than his over/under in Sunday's game.

-- In two of seven games against the Bears Cook has run for a touchdown.
-But he did not have multiple TDs in either of those games.

-- The Bears have the NFL's 24th-ranked defense against the run, giving up 126.4 yards per game.

-- The Vikings are up against the NFL's 12th-ranked defense when it comes to rushing TDs allowed (14 this year).
+- The Vikings are up against the NFL's 12th-ranked defense when it comes to rushing TDs conceded (14 this season).

 Recent Performances

-- In last week's matchup with the Packers, Cook rushed for 13 yards on nine carries.

-- Over his last three games, Cook has 102 rushing yards on 37 carries (34.0 yards per game), with zero touchdowns.
+- Over his last three games, Cook has rushed for 102 yards on 37 carries (34.0 ypg), with zero touchdowns.

 Cook's Minnesota Teammates